 The CD4 count is used to assess a patient's immunologic response to ART.
-It is also used to determine whether prophylaxis for OIs can be discontinued (see the Adult Opportunistic Infection Guidelines).
-For most patients on therapy, an adequate response is defined as an increase in CD4 count in the range of 50 to 150 cells/mm during the first year of ART, generally with an accelerated response in the first 3 months of treatment.
-Subsequent increases average approximately 50 to 100 cells/mm per year until a steady state level is reached.
+It is also used to determine whether prophylaxis for OIs can be discontinued (see the Adult and Adolescent Opportunistic Infections Guidelines).
+For most patients on therapy, an adequate response is defined as an increase in CD4 count in the range of 50 cells/mm to 150 cells/mm in the first year of ART, generally with an accelerated response in the first 3 months of treatment.
+Subsequent increases average approximately 50 cells/mm to 100 cells/mm per year until a steady state level is reached.
 Patients who initiate therapy with a low CD4 count or at an older age may have a blunted increase in their counts despite virologic suppression.